projects

 Escherichia coli

-The idea of using evolutionary sequence data to predict protein evolution can be extended to other cases beyond the SARS-CoV-2 virus.
-In another project we used the proteomes of 60,000 recently diverged Escherichia coli strains to develop the theoretical framework.
-See the introductory article on Nature Portfolio.
+The idea of using evolutionary sequence data to predict protein evolution extends beyond SARS-CoV-2.
+In another project, we analyzed the proteomes of 60,000 recently diverged Escherichia coli strains to develop a broader theoretical framework.
+See the introductory article on Nature Portfolio for an overview.